 It is a common complaint of noncustodial parents that they are not informed of the child’s appointments so that they can be there when they occur and using a shared calendar can allow that information to be shared, as well as maintain a record of it being shared.

 Contact A Custody Lawyer Today

 If you have questions about co-parenting or working with the other parent on a good parenting plan, please contact family lawyers at Scott M. Brown and Associates.
 You can reach us by calling (979) 318-3075 or completing our online form.
-We have offices in Angleton, Webster/Clear Lake, and Pearland.
+We have offices in Angleton, League City/Clear Lake, and Pearland.